Why should I pursue a B.S. in Computer Information Systems?

 Program Educational Objectives (PEOs) are broad statements that describe what graduates are expected to attain within a few years after graduation.
 PEOs are based on the needs of the program’s constituencies and must be documented and measurable.
 The Bachelor of Science in CIS Program supports the following PEOs:

-1. Graduates will be knowledgeable and skilled professionals in computer information systems and the value of usable data to expand their chosen organization's mission.
+1. Graduates will be knowledgeable and skilled professionals in computer information systems with the value-added ability to use data to expand their organization's mission.

 Our graduate’s knowledge spans the fundamentals of computer information systems, including an understanding of several advanced specialty areas.
 Our graduates have the technical knowledge and theoretical background in computing within a value-centered education.
+Each graduate understands the value of making data understandable and useful which enhances the strategy of the organization.
 Analytical problem solving, experiential learning, entrepreneurial techniques, and critical thinking are trademarks of CIS graduates.

 2. Graduates will exhibit high standards of professionalism.